tobeybill/TISATAFL/report/Method.md

 For the Director Compensation analysis we split the firms up by their size category.
 We decided that smaller firms and larger firms should be treated differently.
 Our reasoning was that different firms with higher market/book valuations would skew the data for smaller firms which could have different Board of Director compensation methodologies.
-After splitting the firms in their respective bins, we ran a Ridge Regression on our compensation variables (Independant Variables) against Board of Director total compensation (Dependant variable).
+After splitting the firms in their respective bins, we ran a Ridge Regression on our compensation variables (Independent Variables) against Board of Director total compensation (Dependent variable).
 In each of our regressions we had to optimize our model to fit the data.

 Tiny bin size regression parameters: